 Only available to people affiliated with the military

-Perfect customers service and claims ratings with J.D.
+High customer service and claims ratings with J.D.
 Power.
 Whether you need to file a claim or simply have a question about your policy, there isn't a company better suited to give you a helping hand than USAA.
-USAA earned perfect 5 out of 5 ratings with J.D.
-Power in both its 2019 homeowners insurance study and its property claims study.
+USAA earned the highest ratings with J.D.
+Power in both its 2021 homeowners insurance study and its property claims study.

 Industry-leading financial ratings.
-USAA is also one of the most financially stable insurance companies out there, holding down top notch ratings with both Standard and Poors and Moody's and an A++ rating with leading insurance company credit rating agency A.M.
+USAA is one of the most financially stable insurance companies out there, holding down top-notch ratings with both Standard and Poors and Moody's, and an A++ rating with leading insurance company credit rating agency A.M.
 Best (the top rating a company can receive).

 Several discounts to choose from.
 The average USAA homeowners insurance premium is a little higher than the average quoted policy with Policygenius, but USAA has a number of options for keeping your rates down, such as multi-policy discounts, automatic devices discounts, good payment history discounts, and more.

 Only available to people affiliated with the military.
 In order to get insured with USAA, you need to have served or have some family affiliation with the U.S. armed forces.
 But in spite of its limited membership, USAA still manages to insure the fifth-most homes in the industry.